theSSaini/IEEE-Scribbl-exercises/python-exercise/README.md

 0. The player will use 'O' and the computer will use 'X'.
 Ignore the ' . ' symbols inside boards below, they are just there to format the table in Markdown.

-1. When the project is run through Terminal, it should first display a 3x3 empty board (shown below) and prompt a message ```Your move``` for the user to input their first move.
+1. When the project is run through Terminal, it should first display a 3x3 empty board (shown below) and prompt a message ```Your move:``` for the user to input their first move.

 <table>
   <tr>